 He suggests hiring someone to help her, especially at night so Cassandra can get plenty of sleep, but she is concerned about the expense.
 Dr. Kanner says he will have the hospice team social worker help find someone she can afford.
 "You have to look out for your own health as well," he says.

 After filling out a case sheet and slipping it into Frank's chart, Dr. Kanner leaves.
 As he travels to and from his patients' homes, it's not uncommon to get calls from the nurses on his team.
 One such call comes in now.
-The hospice nurse informs him that her patient is close to death and [the nurse or the patient?] would like the doctor to stop by.
+The hospice nurse informs him that her patient is close to death and would like the doctor to stop by.

 Inside the high-rise assisted living facility, Dr. Kanner greets the nurse and goes to check on 96-year-old Thelma, asleep in a hospital bed in the living room.
 She is on oxygen and breathing rapidly.
 "We're looking at a very short time here," he says after taking her blood pressure and listening to her heart and breathing.